 CÚRAM, the SFI Research Centre for Medical Devices based at NUI Galway, has announced a new research partnership with B. Braun, one of the world's leading providers and manufacturers of healthcare solutions.
-The projects will see the development of a cannabinoid-eluting delivery system for more effective treatment of wound pain and improved wound healing, and developing a device for the management of wound malodour.
+The partnership will see the development of a novel drug delivery system for cannabinoids for more effective treatment of wound pain and improved wound healing, and the development of a device for the management of wound odour.

-"Members of our patient panel in Alliance for Research and Innovation in Wounds have recounted using a trial and error process to alleviate pain and often take to resting until the pain goes away.
+Professor Georgina Gethin, CÚRAM Investigator, project co-lead, and Director of the Alliance for Research and Innovation in Wounds, explains: “Members of our patient panel in Alliance for Research and Innovation in Wounds have recounted using a trial and error process to alleviate pain and often take to resting until the pain goes away.
 They have identified that research to develop interventions to relieve pain is a priority for them.
 The endogenous cannabinoid (endocannabinoid) system plays a key role in pain modulation and also regulates wound healing.
-It represents a novel target for more effective dual management of both pain and wound healing." explains CÚRAM Investigator, project co-lead, and Director of the Alliance for Research and Innovation in Wounds Prof. Georgina Gethin.
+It represents a novel target for more effective dual management of both pain and wound healing.”

-Susan O’Mahoney, who leads the development of new products at B. Braun Hospicare, mentions that CÚRAM has recognised how the industry works and have tailored the way they work to “make things easy for the industry” by providing “an upfront statement of work with clear timelines and deliverables, and quarterly updates which can be used to update steering committees on our side.”
-She also commented on the professionalism of CÚRAM and the high calibre of researchers and investigators that are working on the B. Braun projects.
+Susan O’Mahoney, who leads the development of new products at B. Braun Hospicare, adds that CÚRAM has recognised how the industry works and has tailored the way they work to “make things easy for the industry” by providing “an up-front statement of work with clear timelines and deliverables, and quarterly updates which can be used to update steering committees on our side.”

 CÚRAM's strategic mission is to establish a world-leading Irish Medical Device Research and Development Centre to develop diagnostic devices, biomedical implants, cell-device and drug-device combination products to address unmet clinical needs.
 In doing so, the Centre partners with local Small and Medium Enterprises (SMEs) and multinational medical device and pharmaceutical companies to increase employment in Ireland.